 If you are working inside, use liquid sandpaper to remove oil, dirt and grime from trim and wash walls down with a TSP (tri-sodium phosphate) solution which is available at most home centers and hardware stores.

 Assuming that the weathered wood has been painted before, the next step is to use a scraper or wire brush to remove any loose or flaking paint.
 For interior surfaces, a light hand-sanding is often helpful to making sure the new coat of paint adheres properly.

-Thoroughly sand surfaces that have any degraded wood fiber.
-If you are painting cedar shakes or another type of wood that is uneven, use a wire brush rather than sandpaper for this work.
-Then brush off the surface.
+Sanding surfaces that have any degraded wood fiber is also an important step.
+If you are painting cedar shakes or another type of wood that is uneven, use a wire brush rather than sandpaper for this work, then brush off the surface.

 Next, wash off any remaining dust with a power washer, or scrub the surface with soapy water using a long-handled brush.
 Start at the top of the wall and work down toward the bottom.
 Be sure to rinse off the soap residue.

 If any mildew remains, remove it by applying a solution of one part bleach to three parts water, letting it sit on the surface for 20 minutes, then scrubbing it away.
 Again, rinse the area clean.
 Peeling paint is relatively harmless, but the use of a mask is always recommended.
 The risk ramps up considerably though if your home has lead paint.